 Precision calibration provides the most accurate temperature sensors available from Lake Shore.
-Uncertainty from sensor calibration is almost always smaller than the error contributed by the Model 336.
+Uncertainty from sensor calibration is almost always smaller than the error contributed by the Model 350.
 The Lake Shore Temperature Measurement and Control Catalog has complete accuracy specifications for calibrated sensors.

 Calibrated sensors include the measured test data printed and plotted, the coefficients of a Chebychev polynomial that have been fitted to the data, and two tables of data points to be used as interpolation tables.
 Both interpolation tables are optimized to allow accurate temperature conversion.
-The smaller table, called a breakpoint interpolation table, is sized to fit into instruments like the Model 336 where it is called a temperature response curve.
+The smaller table, called a breakpoint interpolation table, is sized to fit into instruments like the Model 350 where it is called a temperature response curve.

 It is important to look at instrument specifications before ordering calibrated sensors.
 A calibrated sensor is required when a sensor does not follow a standard curve if you wish to display in temperature.
-Otherwise the Model 336 will operate in sensor units like ohms or volts.
-The Model 336 may not work over the full temperature range of some sensors.
-The standard inputs in are limited to operation above 300 mK even with sensors that can be calibrated to 20 mK.
+Otherwise the Model 350 will operate in sensor units like ohms or volts.
+The Model 350 may not work over the full temperature range of some sensors.
+The standard inputs are limited to operation above 100 mK even with sensors that can be calibrated to 20 mK.

-2.3.2 SoftCalTM
+2.9.2 SoftCalTM

 SoftCal[TM] is a good solution for applications that do not require the accuracy of a precision calibration.
 The SoftCal[TM] algorithm uses the well-behaved nature of sensors that follow a standard curve to improve the accuracy of individual sensors.
 A few known temperature points are required to perform SoftCal[TM].
+The Model 350 can also perform a SoftCal[TM] calibration.
+You need to provide one, two, or three known temperature reference points.
+The range and accuracy of the calibration is based on these points (section 5.10).